andys-github/algo-practice/problems/arrays/compress/README.md

+# compress

 Write a function, compress, that takes in a string as an argument.
 The function should return a compressed version of the string where consecutive occurrences of the same characters are compressed into the number of occurrences followed by the character.
 Single character occurrences should not be changed.